Planning a trip to Malaga? Here are our top picks...

 So why is Málaga called Costa del Sol too?

 With many natural attractions such as beaches, parks and beautiful lookout points, there's a lot to do in Málaga for free.
-Many of the museums and landmarks are also free on specific days, meaning Malaga is a budget-friendly city.

 Popular attractions in Málaga such as La Alcazaba and Gibralfaro Castle as well as the Picasso Museum are free on Sundays a couple of hours before closing time.
 Málaga's Centre of Contemporary Art is also free throughout the week.